SERA integration on Cloudflare¶

 Put below expression in textarea :

-REPLACE FOLLOWING VALUES IN THE CONDITION :host
+REPLACE FOLLOWING VALUES IN THE CONDITION :host- Page extensions

 - Not-to-be-crawled pages